YaoGroup/DIFFICE_jax/examples/Anisotropic.md

 and $\gamma_b$ are the weighting pre-factors for the equation and boundary condition loss.
 Here, we note that the weight
 $\gamma_g$ for the regularization loss should be set to be much smaller than the weight $\gamma_e$ and $\gamma_b$.
 Otherwise, the contribution of the regularization loss overwhelms that of the equation loss in the loss function, causing PINNs to first satisfy the regularization loss, rather than minimize the equation loss.
-This will gives the result of $\mu_h = \mu_v, which is equavilent to inferring isotropic viscosity.
+This will gives the result of $\mu_h = \mu_v$, which is equavilent to inferring isotropic viscosity.